brookskindle/brookskindle.github.io/content/cli-whirlwind-tour.md

 Title: CLI Whirlwind Tour
 Date: 2020-09-11
-Category: Programming
+Category: talks
-Tags: command line, talks
+Tags: command line

 Do you use the command line?
 These are a couple presentations I put together showcasing useful or interesting tools that you can make use of on the command